Management of acute coronary syndrome: Beta blockers

-By reducing sympathetic stimulation of the heart, beta blockers decrease heart rate, blood pressure and cardiac output, and hence heart oxygen consumption.
-Beta-blockers alleviate ischemic pain, and have also been proved to reduce the size of infarcted heart muscle, the risk of arrhythmias, and the proportion of patients with acute coronary syndrome who actually evolve STEMI.
+By reducing sympathetic stimulation of the heart, beta blockers decrease heart rate, blood pressure, and cardiac output, and hence heart oxygen consumption.
+Beta-blockers alleviate ischemic pain and have also been proven to reduce the size of infarcted heart muscle, the risk of arrhythmias, and the proportion of patients with acute coronary syndrome who actually evolve STEMI.
 However, they have also been shown to increase the risk of acute heart failure.
 Their early use is contraindicated if there are signs of congestive heart failure (e.g., Killip class II or above) or hypotension, along with other contraindications to beta blockers (slow heart rate, atrioventricular block); in the absence of contraindications beta blocker therapy should begin in the first 24 hours.
 It may be prudent to prefer oral rather than intravenous forms.

 Oxygen therapy

 Initial administration of oxygen to all patients with acute coronary syndrome is common practice; however, there is no evidence to support or refute that supplemental oxygen might be harmful or beneficial for cardiac patients who do not need it.
 It is currently recommended to give oxygen only to breathless patients or when blood oxygen saturation is low, e.g. <90%.